 - Click on Convert.

-The text will be shown under the options and a button that allows you to download the file locally.
-This same service can be used to convert a PDF file to text.
+The text will be shown, as will a button that allows you to download the file locally.
+You can use the same service to convert a PDF file to text.

 - In the Google Lens application, click on the image.

 - Click on Text (pill-shaped icon in the main toolbar) and “Select all” to highlight the text in the image.

 - Use the blue cursors to adjust the text you wish to copy.

 - Paste the text to the application or file of your preference.

 A major benefit is that this text extraction from images method works fairly well on handwritten text.
 However, you can expect minor errors, so be sure to review the copied text for typos.